Global Grant Application - GG2688284

 Please provide an operations and maintenance plan for the equipment or materials you anticipate purchasing for this project.
 This plan should include who will operate and maintain the equipment and how they will be trained.

-4. The Water Councils and these trained mechanics are responsible for the operational stability to continue an interrupted supply of fresh water.
+The Water Point Committees are responsible for operational stability to maintain an uninterrupted supply of fresh water.

 Describe how community members will maintain the equipment after grant-funded activities conclude.
 Will replacement parts be available?

-Each Water Council is trusted to collect monthly water use fees as described earlier in this application.
-The committees uses these funds purchase replacement parts.
-Borehole committees use locally owned shops in the communities to purchase such needed spare parts, which is the current practice VIP has used successfully in other villages.
+Each Water Point Committee is entrusted with collecting monthly water use fees as described earlier in this application.
+The committees uses these funds to purchase replacement parts.
+Borehole committees use locally owned shops in the communities to purchase such needed spare parts, according to the current practice VIP has used successfully in other villages.

 The boreholes will be handed over to the communities by the project stakeholders and partners at an organized meeting right in the communities.
 It is done openly to hold the committee members accountable for ongoing operation of the equipment for the long term.